Fight Age Verification

 Who is affected?

-Young people seeking support, learning, following culture, or building something.
+Young people seeking support, learning, following news and culture, or building something.
 Also adults who do not want lawful content, private browsing, or political debate to require ID.

 What should be done instead?

-Target the harm directly: grooming, exploitation, fraud, harassment, poor moderation, and addictive or manipulative design.
+Target actual harm: grooming, exploitation, fraud, and harassment.
+Put stronger demands on platforms' moderation, default settings, and design.
 Give parents better tools to guide their own children online, without making ID checks a basic requirement for the internet.

 Who is actually affected?

 An ID requirement sounds technical.
-In practice, it affects who can read, create, ask, debate, build, and belong.
+In practice, it affects who can look up information, create, ask questions, join the debate, and build something of their own.

 The person seeking help privately